snowplow/snowplowanalytics.com/_posts/2019-08-13-snowplow-rdb-loader-r31-released-with-new-bad-rows/index.md

 <h2 id="other">3.
 Other improvements</h2>

-* We bumped Apache Spark to 2.3.2, which means required EMR AMI version now is [5.19][ami-519].
+* We bumped Apache Spark to 2.3.2, which means that the required EMR AMI version is now [5.19][ami-519].
 This means that [M5 and C5 instances are now supported][emr-instances]
 * Iglu Scala Client has been updated to [0.6.0][iglu-client-060], making the JSON validator stricter [#141][issue-141]
 * RDB Shredder does not depend on Scala Common Enrich anymore and works on top of [Scala Analytics SDK][analytics-sdk]
 * String values in atomic events are truncated according to [`atomic` JSON Schema][atomic] rather than hard-coded values [#143][issue-143]